-The project's Value Engineering plan after the Preliminary Design phase is to continue to seek lower-cost alternatives for all phases of subsystem implementation and to follow up on open items documented in the VE task force report during Preliminary Design.
-Implementation will be accomplished via the project's regular work planning and tracking process and the design planning and review process.
+The project's Value Engineering program in the fabrication phase has been to continue to seek lower-cost alternatives for all phases of subsystem implementation and to follow up on open items documented in the VE studies.
+Implementation is accomplished via the project's regular work planning and tracking process and the design planning and review process.